 Many smokers are more likely to increase their cigarette use when they’re under pressure.
-Certain types of events—such as holidays, job changes, and life transitions—can be a trigger for bad habits, including smoking.
-New circumstances, heightened expectations, financial obligations, and lengthened lists of things to buy and do can increase the pressure you feel:
+Certain events, such as holidays, job changes, and life transitions, can trigger certain habits, including smoking.
+The following can increase the pressure you feel:

-- rise in blood pressure
+- an increase in blood pressure

-- increased heart rate
+- an increased in heart rate

 - tensed muscles

 - constricted blood vessels

 - a decrease in oxygen available to the brain and body to facilitate healthy coping skills

 When you smoke, nicotine enters your bloodstream and travels to your brain, where it releases several neurotransmitters including dopamine, the primary reward chemical in the brain.
 The positive feelings you experience when dopamine is released are short-lived.
 Once the dopamine levels decrease, you’ll feel worse than before you lit up.